THE PURPOSE OF THE LAW (Part 2)

 The law was given to us to stop our boasting about our self-righteousness, performance or good works before God.
 It was the law that made all men to become guilty before God, “for all have sinned and fall short of the glory of God.”
 (Rom.
 3:23 NKJV).

-Paul clearly reveals this truth in Romans 7:
+Paul clearly reveals this truth in his epistles.

 11 Sin took advantage of the Commandment to deceive me, and used it to bring about my Death.
 (TCNT).